yinghuihong/hello_plugin_package/README.md

 # hello plugin package

+Integrate the functions of multiple plug-ins for daily use.

+## Get platform version for Android
+Get the release and sdk versions of the platform.

-## Device Space for Android
+## Get device space for Android
 Get the information about free, used and total storage or memory space.

 ## Package Manager for Android